 Layers of the block are stripped away revealing indications of past lives (picture 4).
 The starkness, scale, and perspective in the image create an impression of a decaying multi-cellular structure.
 Walls, and layers of the block are stripped away exposing dashes of colour; remnants of the tastes and individuality of the people who once lived here.

 The vibrancy of the red stairs (picture 8) illuminates the route of decades of residents, now days away from demolition.
-The thoroughfare in the once populated block contrasts strikingly with the bare walls, the red hue one of the final residents.
+The thoroughfare in the once populated block contrasts strikingly with the bare walls.
 The starkness of the image reminds us of the small and often unnoticed details that make us feel comforted and at home.